trilitech/faucet-frontend/README.md

 - [thirdweb Portal](https://docs.thirdweb.com) - check our guides and development resources.
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Templates](https://thirdweb.com/templates)

-You can check out [the thirdweb GitHub organization](https://github.com/thirdweb-dev) - your feedback and contributions are welcome!

-## Join our Discord!

-For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).